VonnyJap/system-design/caching-services/README.md

 ### Zookeeper
 - registry for large distributed systems.
 - It is beneficial for tasks like master election, crash detection and managing meta data related to distributed systems.

+### Cache expired
+- normally for write request, we should perform a write back to avoid inconsistency

+### Memcached vs Redis